Crul/apzGen/README.md

 - apzGen generates the application files from definition:
   - app properties: title, thir party libs dependencies
   - models: entities, fields and their configuration
-  - controllers: based on seed base classes
+  - controllers: based on seed initializer classes (should be better inheritance)
   - (coming soon) views
   - particular implementation